Grand-Axe/LushCoin/Readme.md

 # LushCoin![Logo](Images/logo.png?raw=true)

-DO NOT ALTER OR REMOVE COPYRIGHT NOTICES OR THIS HEADER.
+<sub>DO NOT ALTER OR REMOVE COPYRIGHT NOTICES OR THIS HEADER.

 Copyright (c) 2019 Asame Imoni Obiomah.
 All rights reserved.